alancameronwills/localmap/README.md

 17. Editing help / First edit screen.
 When an author first adds a note or opens a note for editing, guidance appears about what types of content are acceptable.
 Caveats about copyright, particularly of photos; and about references to living persons.
 Doesn’t appear again unless you click the “?” on the edit screen.
 1. Bulk entry

-24. Multi-user contributions.
-One author can add material to a note started by another.
-Text contributions appear in rule-separated blocks, with author name at top.
-Authors can subsequently edit or delete their own contributions.
 14. Auto sync Git-Azure server side
 14. !
 After editing places, language flip sometimes hangs - gets stuck in innerHtml changes?
 14. User-created tags.